 The result is that many people needing care have a difficult time receiving community based services and they have no choice but to enter a skilled nursing facility.

-But now, you have another choice.
+But there is another choice.

 - Enrollment is not capped